OntimizeWeb/docs/docs/guide/15b-permissions.md

 #### `getGridPermissions(attr: string, actRoute: ActivatedRoute): OGridPermissions`
 This method retrieves grid permissions for a specific attribute and activated route.

+#### `getTreePermissions(attr: string, actRoute: ActivatedRoute): OTreePermissions`
+This method retrieves tree permissions for a specific attribute and activated route.

 #### `getMenuPermissions(attr: string): OPermissions`
 This method retrieves menu permissions for a specific attribute.